davery22/conveyor/design-notes/02-sink-and-source.md

 A trickier situation  was `zip`'s cousin: `zipLatest` (sometimes called `combineLatest`).
 Like `zip`, `zipLatest` works off of two sources, but emits a combined element whenever <em>either</em> source emits, using the latest seen element from both.
-This wouldn't be possible if `zipLatest` had to `poll` both sources, because "latest" in this context implies that elements are arriving independently of the operator asking for them.
-What I found I could do is consume all elements from both sources in concurrent threads, with some synchronization to combine the latest elements as they arrive, and offer the result to a downstream sink.
-Interestingly, this new kind of 'source' (which became `Source`) could not support polling, but <em>required</em> a 'sink' that supported offering - `StepSink`.
-I encountered the dual to this when I implemented `balance` - a 'sink' (`Sink`) that could not support offering, but required a 'source' that supported polling - `StepSource`.
+This wouldn't be possible if `zipLatest` had to `pull` both sources, because "latest" in this context implies that elements are arriving independently of the operator asking for them.
+What I found I could do is consume all elements from both sources in concurrent threads, with some synchronization to combine the latest elements as they arrive, and push the result to a downstream sink.
+Interestingly, this new kind of 'source' (which became `Source`) could not support pulling, but <em>required</em> a 'sink' that supported pushing - `StepSink`.
+I encountered the dual to this when I implemented `balance` - a 'sink' (`Sink`) that could not support pushing, but required a 'source' that supported pulling - `StepSource`.

 The complete set of interfaces up to this point were:
  - `Sink`